 Welcome the Distractions

-In the context of meditation ‘distraction’ doesn’t deserve the negative connotations that we normally associate with it.
-When we lose focus that’s not a bad thing.
-It doesn’t mean we’re a bad meditator and it doesn’t really mean that we’ve been ‘distracted’ (in a pejorative sense) either.
-It just means that our brain has brought something else to our attention.
-In all likelihood, what the brain has brought to our attention needs our conscious intervention more than the ‘correct’ meditation object.
-For example, if you start worrying about an issue at work, that issue probably needs you conscious attention far more than the breath does.
+For example, if you start worrying about an issue at work, that issue probably needs your attention far more than the breath does.
 The breath will keep doing its job with or without your awareness.
 That work issue, however, is much more complicated, and the thoughts and emotions that surface probably need careful consideration.
 Please note:

 - If you ignore the so-called distractions you’ll miss the interesting, important and pleasant ones.